tikalk/full-Stack-12-factors/articles/11-Factor-11.md

 ### 1. REST (Representational State Transfer)

-REST is the architectural style for API communication; it’s widely recognized for distributed hypermedia systems.
+REST is the architectural style for API communication; it's widely recognized for distributed hypermedia systems.
 It uses standard HTTP methods (GET, POST, PUT, DELETE, PATCH) to perform operations on resources identified by URLs.

 - **Strengths:**

-  - **Simplicity and widely use:** Easy to understand and implement using existing HTTP infrastructure with HTTP verbs.
+  - **Simplicity and wide use:** Easy to understand and implement using existing HTTP infrastructure with HTTP verbs.
 Almost every developer understands REST.
   - **Statelessness:** Each request from the client to the server contains all the information needed to understand the request.
 This improves scalability and reliability.
   - **Cacheable:** Responses can be cached, which significantly speeds up performance for subsequent requests to the same resource.
   - **Layered system:** Allows for intermediaries (proxies, load balancers, etc.) without affecting the client or server.
+  - **Excellent documentation ecosystem:** Tools like OpenAPI (formerly Swagger) provide standardized ways to document REST APIs, making them self-documenting and enabling automatic client code generation, interactive documentation, and API testing tools.

 - **Considerations:**